emptymalei/awesome-research/README.md

 ### Editors

-Markdown, restructuredText and LaTeX are the three chosen languages.
+Markdown, reStructuredText, and LaTeX are the three chosen languages.

 #### Markdown

 * [StackEdit](https://stackedit.io/)(`Cloud`): Markdown and MathJax (LaTeX) support.
 * [CMD markdown](https://www.zybuluo.com/mdeditor)(`Cloud`): Markdown and MathJax (LaTeX) support.
 (Chinese UI.)
-* [Penflip](https://www.penflip.com/)(`Cloud`): Markdown based and git like.
+* [Penflip](https://www.penflip.com/)(`Cloud`): Markdown-based and git like.
 No LaTeX support.
 * [Authorea](https://www.authorea.com/)(`Cloud`): Markdown and LaTeX.
 A much more powerful markdown editor that can be used to produce nice academic papers.
 * [Dillinger](http://dillinger.io/)(`Cloud`): Markdown editor but no math mode.
 * [Online Kramdown Editor](http://kramdown.herokuapp.com/)(`Cloud`): No math support.